bitcoineler/MSGP/README.md

 The protocol is used to establish a connection via Bitcoin.
 Further data exchange can then be made via Bitcoin or P2P.

 ## Usecases
-* Exchange connection information via bitcoin to establish a P2P connection (VoIP Calls, sharing Files, etc.)
+* negotigate connection information via bitcoin to establish a P2P connection (VoIP Calls, sharing Files, etc.)
 * encapsulate other protocols into MSGP (Chat, Filesharing, etc.)

 ## Protocol